ZZUTK/Face-Aging-CAAE/README.md

 ```
 $ python main.py --is_train False --testdir your_image_dir
 ```
-Then, it will print out the following message.
+Then, it is supposed to print out the following message.

 ```
   	Building graph ...